 Yes, technically Daily Fantasy Sports is legal in Texas, but there are no regulations around it, causing DraftKings and FanDuel to pull their products out of the state of Texas.

-We believe that sports betting will be legal in Texas at some point, but the real question is when.
-Sports betting would provide a huge boost to the Texas economy, so we believe it is a matter of time before a sports betting bill is passed within the state.
+We believe that gambling will be legal in Texas at some point, but the real question is when.
+Sports betting would provide a huge boost to the Texas economy, so we believe it is a matter of time before a gambling bill is passed within the state.